joshglenen/Portfolio/README.md

 ## Welcome

-Thank you for visiting my code portfolio.
+Thank you for visiting my portfolio.
 I will link the open source projects I have completed since my graduation while I extend my knowledge and improve my skills.
-I am currently looking for work as an electrical or software engineer.
+I am currently looking for work as an electrical/software engineer.
 [Here is my resume.](https://github.com/joshglenen/Portfolio/blob/master/images/Resume%20of%20Josh%20Glenen.pdf) Feel free to visit my [LinkedIn](https://www.linkedin.com/in/joshglenen/) or [email me](mailto:josh.glenen.contact@gmail.com) for more information.

-### My Python Applications
+### Python Applications

 **Movie Rating Recalculator:** [Link to website](https://raterecal.herokuapp.com/) / [Source](https://github.com/joshglenen/Rating-Recalculator/)

 `A python web app that retrieves the ratings of a movie or tv show from imdb.com and recalculates the ratings.
-Ratings are adjusted to remove the impact of users that purposly give the highest or lowest possible score in order to manuipulate the average.`
+Ratings are adjusted to remove the impact of users that purposly give the highest or lowest possible score in order to manuipulate the average.
+Plan to create a visualization of the data, to add a recommendation based on user preferences, and to sample reviews from more sources.`

-### My C# Applications
+### C# Applications

 **Talking Clock:** [Source](https://github.com/joshglenen/Talking-Clock/)

-`A simple lightweight system tray application for Windows 10 that announces the hour every hour.
-Final.`
+`A simple lightweight system tray application for Windows 10 that announces the hour every hour.`

 **Notify Me:** [Source](https://github.com/joshglenen/Notify-Me/)

 `Another system tray application that builds off of "Talking Clock".
 This low resource application allows you to create custom and       recurring notifications for Windows 10 with ease.
-Still in development.`
+Anticipated finish time: September 30th.`

 **Black Jack:** [Source](https://github.com/joshglenen/BlackJack/)

-`The first program I wrote using c# and the first game I finished developing.
-Final.`
+`The first program I wrote using c# and the first game I finished developing.`

 **Texas Hold'em:** [Source](https://github.com/joshglenen/TexasHoldEm/)

 `A more complex card game that was built off the principals learned from my Black Jack app.
 Currently expanding to allow for both visual assets and probability calculations within the application.
-Still in development.`
+Anticipated finish time: September 11th.`

-### My Capstone Project
+### Capstone Project

 My capstone project was "Improving the Safety of Powered Wheelchairs and Scooters."
 Throughout the 2016-2017 year, I studied and learned the principals on powered wheelchair controllers, Bluetooth Low Energy, low power electronics (including power supplies, beacons, RFID, WIFI), 3D printing, Android development, antenna design, and project management.
 I worked with my team members to develop our client's need into a fully functioning and cheaply reproducible prototype.
 We were recruited by our client to provide a means for trainers or parents of powered wheelchair and scooter patients to have control of the machines from a distance.
 Our product would improve the lives of both trainers and patients by reducing accidents and injuries that would otherwise be avoidable.